mjh508/mark-hurlstone.github.io/publications.md

 Hartley, T., **Hurlstone, M. J.,** & Hitch, G. J. (2016).
 [Effects of rhythm on memory for spoken sequences: A model and tests of its stimulus-driven mechanism.](HHH.16.Cog.Psych.pdf) *Cognitive Psychology, 87,* 135-178. [[Supplementary Material](/HHH.16.Cog.Psy.Supp.pdf)]

 **Hurlstone, M. J.,** & Hitch, G. J. (2015).
 [How is the serial order of a spatial sequence represented?
-Insights from transposition latencies.](HH.15.JEPLMC.pdf) *Journal of Experimental Psychology: Learning, Memory, and Cognition, 41,* 295-324.
+Insights from transposition latencies.](HH.15.JEPLMC.pdf) *Journal of Experimental Psychology: Learning, Memory, and Cognition, 41,* 295-324. [<a href="https://github.com/mark-hurlstone/Hurlstone-and-Hitch-2015-JEP-LMC">GitHub Repository</a>]

 <ul><a href="/HH.15.JEPLMC.Supp.pdf">Supplementary material</a> for the original submission of the above paper, which reports additional simulations of the  grouped condition of Experiment 3.</ul>